The Tool Scout is a member of Amazon Associates. We may earn a commission from qualifying purchases. Learn more.

 In the sea of many hand-held tools, it is the angle grinder that seems to be the most versatile tool that every proficient operator seems to love.
-That's why it really comes as no surprise as this particular product is successfully used in many spheres, including the automotive industry, plumbing, carpentry, and many others.
+That's why it really comes as no surprise as this particular tool is successfully used in many spheres, including the automotive industry, plumbing, carpentry, and many others.

-There is one question that is quite common on the relevant boards, and that is: “Can an angle grinder cut metal?”
+There is one question that is quite common on the relevant boards, and that is: “Can an angle grinder cut through metal?”
 The simple answer?
 Absolutely!
-In fact, this tool was primarily designed for refurbishing and polishing materials such as metal, so it shouldn’t surprise you that as long as you have enough patience cutting through it, it should be quite easy.
+In fact, this tool was primarily designed for refurbishing and polishing materials such as metal, so it shouldn’t surprise you that as long as you have the right metal cutting disc-equipped, it should be quite easy.

 Still, you shouldn’t go into the process without any precautions.
-That's why we've touched on a few safety tips throughout the article to help understand how to cut metal with an angle grinder the most efficient way.
+That's why we've touched on a few safety tips throughout the article to help understand how to cut metal with an angle grinder in the most efficient and efficient way.

-Apart from that and the cutting wheel, a good angle grinder comprises a spinner washer, comfortable handle, and a protective blade or disc cover.
+Apart from all that, a good angle grinder comprises a spinner washer, comfortable handle, and a protective blade or disc cover.
 I know, all that sounds nice, but how exactly can you use angle grinders to cut metal?
 Well, maybe because it can achieve up to 15,000 rotations per minute.

-Now that you understand the concept of an angle grinder, it is time to move on and see what the best way to do it is.
+Now that we've established the concept of an angle grinder, it's time to move on and see what exactly is the best method for chopping metal with a grinder.
 We have to suggest that the process is not always the same, as various angle grinder models function differently.
 Still, the precautions that you need to take are pretty similar when attempting to cut metal or steel.

 Also, unless the angle grinder that you are using is cordless, this is the time to plug it into a power source.
 The next step is to fix the metal and mark the cut with a permanent marker.
 Once you have done that it is time to begin the process.
 Hold the angle grinder with both of your hands and start cutting with firm precision.
 Follow the line that you have previously marked and control the kickback ensuring that the cutting is light and smooth.